 DHS is adding a new routine use I to permit DHS to share records with the Merit Systems Protection Board, arbitrators, the Federal Labors Relations Authority, Equal Employment Opportunity Commission and other parties responsible for the administration of the Federal Labor-Management Program, to align with other DHS SORNs.
 DHS is also updating and renumbering routine use J (formerly routine use I), which will allow DHS to share information with federal agencies that host shared financial services, such as DOI's web-based financial management application.
-DHS is updating the record source categories to remove "employee locator documentation" because this is not a source of information for the categories of individuals and records in this system of records.
+DHS updated the retention period to reflect the new General Records Schedule 1.1, which modified the retention period for financial transaction records from six years and three months to exactly six years.
 Additionally, this notice includes non-substantive changes to simplify the formatting and text of the previously published notice.